aoloe/scribus-manual-development/content/patches_-_github/patches_-_github.md

 ## Branching

-In your github fork, you need to keep your master branch clean, by clean I mean without any changes, like that you can create at any time a branch from your master.
-Each time, that you want to commit a bug or a feature, you need to create a branch for it, which will be a copy of your master branch.
+In your github fork, you need to keep your master branch clean, by clean I mean without any changes.
+This way, at any time you can create a new branch from your master.

+Each time, that you want to fix a bug or a implement a feature, you need to create a new branch for it, which initially will be a copy of your master branch.

+Those are often called _feature branches_, because the branch is specific to a feature.

-The easy way is to create a new branch on GitHub by typing the new name in the "Branches" selector.
+The easy way is to create a new branch on GitHub by typing the new name in the "Branches" selector and then pull the repository.

 > TODO: screenshot